turingschool/front-end-curriculum/lessons/module-2/scope-2.md

 2. Line 1 - `number` is assigned the value of 10
 3. Line 8 - prints `B 10` to the console
 4. Line 10 - `foo` is invoked, creating a new execution context
 5. Line 4 - A variable is declared without the keyword `var` and assigned a value.
 The interpreter searchs in the current execution context to see where this variable was defined.
 Because it doesn't find it declared in the current scope, it looks up the scope chain to the parent scope, which happens to be the global scope.
-The interpreter understands that this is to be treated as a re-assignment and assigned the value of `number` to 20 both locally and globally.
+The interpreter understands that this is to be treated as a re-assignment and assigned the value of `number` to 20, both locally and globally.
 6. Line 5 - prints `A 20` to the console
 7. Line 12 - prints `C 20` to the console

 **It is important to note that the interpreter moving up the scope chain to resolve variable values is _NOT_ hoisting.
 Which bears repeating.
 The process of traversing the scope chain is *NOT* hoisting.
-Remember that the JS interpreter hoists declarations (storing them in memory) during the creation phase of execution, not when the code itself is being executed.**
+Remember that the JS interpreter hoists declarations (storing them in memory) during the creation phase, not when the code itself is being executed.**

 #### Turn and Talk